 Each collection starts at the DEMYLEE design office in Chelsea, New York.
 The design process includes researching, meeting with yarn suppliers, and designing four seasons a year.
 In between, we work on special projects such as collaborations with our friends and exclusives for our DEMYLEE store in Japan.

 Once designs are finalized, we receive samples which are fit and modified in-house.
 Once the sample is approved for production, each piece is knit, linked, finished, and lastly quality checked.
 We have very close relationships with our production teams based in Hong Kong, Southern China, and Inner Mongolia.
 We seasonally visit our teams abroad to review production and sampling.

 Our cashmere is sourced from goats in Inner Mongolia and then spun into yarn.
 Other non-cashmere yarns are sourced from different suppliers all over the world, like Italy or Asia, then sent and produced into garments in China.
-We hand select each yarn and color every season — ensuring quality and usability for our brand and customers.
+We hand select each yarn and color every season — ensuring quality and wearability for our brand and customers.

 We are in open discussion with suppliers and our production team to find ways to include recycled fibers and yarns while still keeping our brand accessible.
 Our yarn suppliers source raw materials that maintain certified high standards of animal welfare.
 Certain yarns can even be traced back to the specific farm or region it originated.